Recharter Time is Coming

 District Dinner - February 12, 2015

-District Dinner is an opportunity to thank our district volunteers for the hard work and dedication that made this year incredibly successful.
-XYZ District's outstanding leaders at the unit and district levels will also be recognized.
+District Dinner is an opportunity to thank our district and unit volunteers for the hard work and dedication that made this year incredibly successful.
+Raven District's outstanding leaders at the unit and district levels will also be recognized.
 All Scouters are invited.

 Ten Commandments Hike - February 15, 2015